petergrace1618/buying-history/README.md

 And my all-new [bh.xml][8] was reborn.

-With my Weltanschauung now restored, I moved on to my next goal which was to bring my obsession to the light of day.
+With my Weltanschauung now restored,

 I bought a [book][1] about XSLT which allowed me to render my XML as HTML.
 With a web hosting account, FileZilla FTP client, and a little PHP [Peter Grace's Tape Buying History][9] was unleashed upon the world.
 With no great fanfare, I admit.

+My ultimate goal since the beginning was to store my buying history in a database

 ## Phase 3

 In July of 2020 as a student at the Tech Academy, I had the opportunity to create a console application in C# using Entity Framework Code First.
-It should come as no surprise that I took the opportunity to bring my years-long goal closer to fruition.

 ## Phase 4?

-I discovered/realized a few things while writing this README.
-I
-- I want to change the `<store>`, `<seller>`, `<total>`, `<date>`, and `<price>` elements back to being attributes.
-It looks more sleek, and it's also more colorful with syntax highlighting.
-- The console app needs error checking to test for empty strings on input.

-- Create a web application using MVC.
+Create a web application using MVC.

-I realize that it's purely a vanity piece of software but it's a labor of love.

 [1]: <https://www.amazon.com/XSLT-Working-Khun-Yee-Fung/dp/0201711036/> "XSLT: Working with XML and HTML by Khun Yee Fung"
 [2]: <legacy_files/Buyinghistory.txt> "Buyinghistory.txt"